Power and Water manages both overhead and underground powerlines. You need to be aware of both if you are in construction or working with machinery.

-A significant portion of power outages across the Territory are attributed to trees and palms interfering with powerlines.
+A significant portion of power outages across the Northern Territory are attributed to trees and palms interfering with powerlines.

 Trees, including palms, can be blown onto powerlines when they grow too close to them.
 If this happens, they can conduct electricity and become serious safety hazards, so the power has to be disconnected.

-To combat this Power and Water has regular a tree trimming program.
+To combat this Power and Water has a tree trimming program.
 Trimming trees and palms helps reduce the chances of a tree or palm causing an outage in your suburb.

-Power and Water contractors clear vegetation around powerlines on the road reserve and remove the debris from the site.
+Power and Water contractors clear vegetation around powerlines on the road reserve and remove the debris or rubbish from the site.
 This includes trees that may come from private property and intrude on the safe clearance distance of the powerline on the road reserve.

 Property owners are responsible for keeping trees clear of the electricity service line.
 The service line is the line running from the power pole on the road reserve to the house.
 However, if trees are close to powerlines it is critical that you do not attempt to clear them yourself.
 Phone us on 1800 245 092 for information on having them safely removed.